 Fleas enter your home on your pets, so the first step is to get rid of the fleas living on your dog or cat.
-A good natural flea killer is diatomaceous earth.
-Diatomaceous earth is a natural powder containing the ground-up skeletons of tiny prehistoric creatures.
+A good flea killer is diatomaceous earth.
+Diatomaceous earth is a powder containing the ground-up skeletons of tiny prehistoric creatures.
 These fossilized creatures, when ground into a fine powder, cut into the exoskeletons of insects like fleas.
 Humans feel only a powder, while fleas are killed when they come into contact with diatomaceous earth.

 Diatomaceous Earth Uses